HandsOnDataViz/book/docs/HandsOnDataViz.md

 such as [GitHub Desktop and Atom Editor to work more efficiently](github-desktop-atom.html) on your personal computer.

-Finally, we’ll discuss how to [fix common GitHub and code errors](fix-code.html).
+If problems arise, turn to the [Fix Common Code Errors](fix-code.html) section in the appendix.
 All of us make mistakes and accidentally “break our code” from time to time, and it’s a great way to learn how things work—and what to do when it doesn’t work!